shred/acme4j/README.md

 * See the [online documentation](https://shredzone.org/maven/acme4j/) about how to use _acme4j_.
 * For a quick start, have a look at [the source code of an example](https://github.com/shred/acme4j/blob/master/acme4j-example/src/main/java/org/shredzone/acme4j/ClientTest.java).
 * The previous ACME v1 protocol is still supported by [_acme4j_ version 1](https://shredzone.org/maven/acme4j-acmev1/index.html).

-## Known Issues

-* The _acme4j_ v2 API is still subject to change.
-* Integration tests do not fully cover all functions.
-The standard methods for creating an account, ordering, and downloading a certificate are tested.
-Other methods are not tested yet, and may not work as expected.

 ## Contribute